MicrosoftDocs/well-architected/well-architected/scalability/optimize-sustain.md

 ## Right-size your resources

 Changes to the resources that support a workload may affect the architecture of the workload.
 When this situation happens, other considerations are required to minimize the effect on end users and business functions.
 One of these considerations is right-sizing, which is about controlling cost by continuously monitoring and adjusting size of your instances to meet needs.
 Cost shouldn't necessarily be the main decision-making factor.
 Choosing the least expensive option could expose the workload to performance and availability risks.
+When you consider costing and sizing resources hosted in Azure, right-sizing virtual machines (VMs) is a best practice.

-Follow the best practices in the following section to achieve right-sizing.
+To learn more about best practices with VMs, see [Best practice: Right-size VMs](/azure/cloud-adoption-framework/govern/cost-management/best-practices#best-practice-right-size-vms).

 ### For accountability purposes